Nash-254/ACEs-and-Parenting/README.md

 The database is organized into one schema, containing structured tables optimized for storing and querying the study datasets.
 All tables include primary keys, appropriate data types, and constraints to ensure referential integrity and facilitate cross-study analysis.
 Data was sourced from specific tables in the articles.

 ## Data Analysis
-### 1. Association between maternal ACEs and behavioral problems in their **preschool offspring.
+### 1. Association between maternal ACEs and behavioral problems in their preschool offspring.
 **Insights**

 ![Maternal ACEs and children behaviour outcomes](/visuals/1.Maternal_ACEs_and_Children_Behaviour.png) **Figure 1.** Maternal ACEs and children behaviour outcomes

-### 2. Relationship between parental ACEs and parenting, the effect of mental health** which possibly mediated parenting behaviors.
+### 2. Relationship between parental ACEs and parenting, the effect on mental health which possibly mediated parenting behaviors.

 **Insights**